Windsor-Essex Community Opioid and Substance Strategy: An Action Plan for Our Community

 - Prevention and Education

 Preventing or delaying substance use and prevent problematic substance use.
-Projects or activities focus on reducing the factors that increase the risk of developing substance use issues and increase protective factors, including promoting healthy families and education and awareness initiatives.
+Projects or activities focus on reducing the factors that increase the risk of developing substance use issues and increase protective factors, including promoting healthy families, stigma reduction education and awareness initiatives.

 - Harm Reduction